WTI 2-25 Non-Combatant Evacuation Operation

-U.S. Marine Sgt.
-Peter Momtalvo, a native of New Mexico and a radio operator with 2nd Battalion, 5th Marine Regiment, 1st Marine Division, communicates with a control center during a non-combatant evacuation operation exercise as part of Weapons and Tactics Instructor course 2-25, at Marine Corps Air-Ground Combat Center Twentynine Palms California, April 18, 2025.
-WTI is a seven-week training event hosted by Marine Aviation Weapons and Tactics Squadron One (MAWTS-1) which emphasizes operational integration of the six functions of Marine aviation in support of the Marine Air Ground Task Force, Joint and Coalition Forces.
-(U.S. Marine Corps photo by Cpl.
-Marc J. Imprevert)
+U.S. Marines and Sailors assigned to Marine Aviation Weapons and Tactics Squadron One (MAWTS-1), 7th Engineer Support Battalion, 1st Marine Logistics Group, and 2nd Battalion, 5th Marine Regiment, 1st Marine Division, participate in a non-combatant evacuation operation exercise as part of Weapons and Tactics Instructor course 2-25, at Marine Corps Air Ground Combat Center Twentynine Palms California, April 18, 2025.
+WTI is a seven-week training event hosted by MAWTS-1 which emphasizes operational integration of the six functions of Marine aviation in support of the Marine Air Ground Task Force, Joint and Coalition Forces.
+(U.S. Marine Corps video by Lance Cpl.
+Adam Scalin)

 |Date Taken: